Schedule a free consultation

 With a drug conspiracy charge, your future hangs in the balance.
 Federal drug prosecutors are aggressive, and they win the vast majority of the cases they file.
 That said, you could have a chance to prevail in your case, depending on the facts.

 The other factor that can have a huge impact on your freedom is your choice of a Board Certified criminal defense attorney.
 Doug Murphy has served as an advocate for the accused throughout his career.
 He has taken on the government before, and he looks forward to doing it again in your case.
-While there is no guarantee of a positive outcome in any federal prosecution, the Doug Murphy Law Firm, P.C. will help you build the best defense possible.
+While there is no guarantee of a positive outcome in any federal prosecution, the Murphy & McKinney Law Firm, P.C. will help you build the best defense possible.
 Contact us now at 713-229-8333 to learn more.

 Back to Top